-Failure of an ECG exam by # of rhythms missed or failure to correctly identify lethal rhythms (VT, VF, asystole, IVR, AIVR, or 3° AVB) requires retesting within 3 days of the failed attempt and after documented remediation.
 Students must score a minimum of 80% and correctly identify potentially lethal rhythms to pass.
-Students are given a total of 3 attempts to pass a module's strip test.
-The highest score recorded for a retest is 80%.
+Failure of an ECG exam (below 80%) by # of rhythms missed or failure to correctly identify lethal rhythms (VT, VF, asystole, IVR, AIVR, or 3° AVB) requires re-testing within 24-72 hours of the failed attempt.
+Students are given a total of 2 attempts to pass a module's strip test.
+The highest score recorded for a re-test is 80%.
+Each re-test issued will be a different version.